 As soon as I tried my newest bottle, Giffards Banane du Bresil, I knew I needed this cocktail: Bananas Foster Manhattan.
-Bananas Foster is a decadent dessert made of bananas, sugar, rum and spices served over a scoop vanilla ice cream.
+Bananas Foster is a decadent dessert made of bananas, sugar, rum, and spices served over a scoop of vanilla ice cream.
 Get your spoon out, because you might lick the plate when you’re done.

 (Post may contain affiliate links)

 The Manhattan cocktail lends itself to variations quite easily.
 For more on the basics of the Manhattan and its history, head here.
 With a common ratio of two to one whiskey to vermouth and a dash or three of bitters, it’s one that’s easy to play with.

 Since bourbon already has so many baking spices and caramel notes in it, it’s a natural match for an elevated dessert tipple.
 The bonus is as a Manhattan cocktail, it’s served neat, in a fancy chilled glass.